Code-Institute-Submissions/breakout/README.md

     - This issue was resolved by if statements in the component JavaScript files

 The manual testing of the game was simply playing it and trying all functions such as losing and winning every level.
 The application was also put through as much pressure as possible by seeing the outmost limits of the hitbox of paddle, ball and bricks.
-The collions of the walls were tested as well though the same methods.
+The collisions of the walls were tested as well through the same methods.
 Additionally the game were sent to other people who tested it in the same manner and sent feedback.
 During this testing two main issues were detected:
-1. The hitbox of the paddle doesn't fully match the, the ball sinks into the paddle a bit before bouncing background
+1. The hitbox of the paddle doesn't fully match the icon, the ball sinks into the paddle a bit before bouncing background
-2. In some occurences when the ball is bounces on the edge of the screen it can get stuck bouncing on the very edge of the canvas, it only goes away when you lose the game and the ball resets.
+2. In some occurences when the ball bounces on the paddle on edge of the screen it can get stuck bouncing on the very edge of the canvas, it only goes away when you lose the game and the ball resets.
 These bugs are currently not fixed.

 ## Deployment